Crystalwarrior/KFO-Server/README.md

     - Sends a message to all active staff members.
 * **status_set_other** "ID/char name/edited-to character/showname/OOC name" "status"
     - Sets the player status of another user, or clears it if not given a status.
+* **switch** "character name"
+    - Switches you to the given character, provided no other player is using it in the area.
 * **toggle_allpasses**
 	- Changes your ability to receive autopass notifications from players that do not have autopass on.
 By default it is off.
 * **toggle_allrolls**